The Archive of Disappearance

 Since cement production is responsible for up to 9% of all man-made CO2 emissions, I have chosen concrete as the material for the sculpture.
 There are two reasons for this: cement is required for the production of concrete and CO2 is released when this cement is energy-intensive fired.
 But the greater part of the emitted CO2 is released from the limestone as geogenic CO2 during the firing process.

-This project was funded by a project grant of BKA - Section II - Art and Culture, Austria (2019) and by a Work Grant of the Federal State of Tyrol, Austria (2020).
+This project was funded by a project grant of BKA - Section II - Art and Culture, Austria (2019), by a Work Grant of the Federal State of Tyrol, Austria (2020) and by a State Grant for Visual Arts, BMKOES, Austria (2021).